Moving from Team to Teamwork

-Collectively they will have agreed a way of how they will collaborate better going forward and indeed agree that collaboration is the way forward to overcome challenges in the future.
+Collectively they will have agreed a way of how they will communicate better going forward and indeed agree that better communication is the way forward to overcome challenges in the future.

 Team roles will be more apparent and discussed.
 A platform on which to support the team grow and place activities in the hands of the best person for the job.